Conservation Projects & Programs

 Thanks to a successful grant application to the Ontario Trillium Foundation’s Capital Grants Program in fall 2018, a geothermal heating and cooling system was installed at the Central Algoma Land Trust Conservation Centre.
 The system has reduced environmental impacts and lowered operational costs at the Conservation Centre.
 Work began in April 2019 and was completed later that summer.

-Ontario’s Adopt-a-Highway program allows businesses, organizations, and individuals adopt a section of a provincial highway to help keep our highways clean.
-We have adopted a three kilometre stretch of Highway 17 between Smith Road and Kensington Road, which is just east of Desbarats.
+Ontario’s Adopt-a-Highway program allows businesses, organizations, and individuals, to adopt a section of a provincial highway to help keep our highways clean.
+We have adopted a three kilometre stretch of Highway 17 between Smith Road and Kensington Road, which is just west of Desbarats.
 Twice a year, volunteers assist us with picking up litter from along the edge of the highway.

 The Central Algoma Land Trust partnered with the Township of Tarbutt to restore Women’s Institute Park, located at the south end of MacLennan Road.
-This included planting native plants and installing signage about local flora and fauna.
+This included planting native plants, installing signage about plants and wildlife, and setting up an iNaturalist project to create an inventory of the park’s plants and wildlife.

 Stobie Creek Rehabilitation Project